 The presentation timer can indicate the presentation time on the screen to help you achieve better time management when giving presentations.
 Follow these steps to utilize this function:

-Go to the SYSTEM SETUP: Basic >

-Presentation Timer menu and press MODE/

-ENTER to display the Presentation Timer
+Press Timer Set up on the remote control or go to the SYSTEM SETUP: Basic > Presentation Timer menu and press Mode/Enter to display the Presentation Timer page.

-page.